scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The Control Plane RPC APIs rely on QUIC connections over UDP/SCION (see {{I-D.dekater-scion-dataplane}}.
 Establishing such connection requires the initiator to identify the relevant peer (service resolution) and to select a path to it.
 Since the Control Service is itself the source of path segment information, the following bootstrapping processes apply:

 * Neighboring ASes craft one-hop paths directly.
-They are described in more detail in {{I-D.dekater-scion-dataplane}}
+They are described in more detail in {{I-D.dekater-scion-dataplane}}.
+* When the local AS is a core AS: Core ASes craft PCBs and send them to their neighbors with on-hop paths.
-* Paths to non-neighboring ASes are obtained from neighboring ASes which allows multihop paths to be constructed and propagated incrementally.
+* Paths to non-neighboring ASes are obtained from PCBs that are received from neighboring ASes.
-* Constructed multi-hop paths are registered with the Control Service at the origin core AS.
+* PCB are registered with the Control Service at the origin core AS.
 * Control Services respond to requests from remote ASes by reversing the path via which the request came.

 Clients find the relevant Control Service at a given AS by resolving a 'service address' as follows: